Continuing Education Requirements for Operators

 Since many operators hold more than one certificate, the continuing education requirement will not require those operators to take the required number of hours for each certificate they hold.
 A minimum of 25% of the requirement must apply to each certificate held.
 For example if an operator holds Wastewater Treatment Level 1 and Wastewater Collection Level 1 certificates, he/she will be required to show a total of 24 hours of continuing education per two year period, of which a minimum of 6 hours must be in wastewater treatment and a minimum of 6 hours must be in wastewater collection training.
 The balance of 12 hours per 2 years can be made up of other related and approved training that is common to both certificates.

-The continuing education requirements do not apply to chlorine handling, independent systems, operator-in-training, or bulk water delivery certificates.
+The continuing education requirements do not apply to Operator-in-Training, or Bulk Water Delivery certificates.

-Should certified operators fail to take the required amount of continuing education; their certification will be placed in “not in good standing” until the requirements are met.
+Should a certified operator fail to take the required amount of continuing education or pay annual dues; their certification will reflect ‘not certified’ until the requirements are met.